LASER3284/MotorMotion/README.md

 **For right now, only C++ is supported, contact us or make a pull request if you want to work on a Java implementation**

-In order to get started with this library, you'll want to add it as a [Vendor Library](https://docs.wpilib.org/en/stable/docs/software/vscode-overview/3rd-party-libraries.html).
-Please follow the linked guide on adding a third party library, the link you will want to use is `[TODO: INSERT LINK HERE]`.
+In order to get started with this library, you'll want to add it as a [Vendor Library](https://docs.wpilib.org/en/stable/docs/software/vscode-overview/3rd-party-libraries.html). **It is also important to install REVLib, CTRE Phoenix, and WPILib New Commands, otherwise the library won't be able to access the APIs for the actual motors.** Please follow the linked guide on adding a third party library, the link you will want to use is `[TODO: INSERT LINK HERE]`.
 For each release, we also will (automatically (soon)) publish a build on the Release page on the Github page for you to use as an offline install.

 From here, you'll have access to the `TalonFXMotion`, `SparkMaxMotion`, and `TalonSRXMotion` classes by including it in your code.